 The information contained in these pages is intended to give a brief outline of Asthma, how the disease is diagnosed, treatments available and how to look after yourself on a daily basis and during an exacerbation of your condition.
 The information is intended to be brief and relate to the management of your condition in Fife.
 Chest Heart & Stroke Scotland and My Lungs My Life websites have in-depth information covering all aspects of a patient’s Asthma journey.

-'Asthma is a condition that affects the airways - the small tubes that carry air in and out of the lungs.
+Asthma is a condition that affects the airways - the tubes that provide passage for air in and out of the lungs.

 - shortness of breath

 - Not everyone will get all of these symptoms.
 Some people experience them from time to time; a few people may experience these symptoms all the time.
 Some people with asthma only have a cough.

 How is Asthma Diagnosed?

 The diagnosis of asthma can often be made on the clinical symptoms and can be associated with allergy, childhood wheeze, and a positive family history without any tests, often in the absence of a smoking history.

 Tests may be required to support a clinical suspicion of asthma and include peak flow test, spirometry and exhaled nitric oxide test.